Skip to main content

 Which frontend uses the least RAM?

-Enchanted UI uses essentially zero additional RAM beyond your running model -- it is a single HTML file in your browser.
+Enchanted UI adds minimal RAM overhead as a native app (well under 200 MB) since it has no Docker or database layer.
 Jan AI and Continue.dev also add minimal overhead (under 200 MB).
 Open WebUI in Docker adds approximately 500 MB-1 GB overhead.
-If RAM is constrained, use Enchanted UI for chat or Continue.dev for code.
+If RAM is constrained, use Enchanted UI on Apple devices or Continue.dev for code.

 Can I use these frontends with LM Studio instead of Ollama?